 7. If you’re a nonprofit, the AWS Imagine Grant can be of service

-If you subscribe to a members – only community, you’ll open up more opportunities to obtain AWS promotional credits, which are often offered to members.
+If you subscribe to a members–only community, you’ll open up more opportunities to obtain AWS promotional credits, which are often offered to members.
 For example, there’s Secret ($199 annual membership fee) which is a helpful resource for startup offers and advice, as well as Extra Crunch by TechCrunch ($99 annual membership fee), both of which typically grant you access to entrepreneurial communities and $5,000 and $1,000 AWS promotional credits, respectively.
-You can also look into Y Combinator’s Startup School, Product Hunt and Stripe Atlas as well.
-Many of these communities and incubator programs provide early-stage businesses with the much – needed additional AWS credits you’re seeking, so consider these as resources which can assist you.
+You can also look into Y Combinator’s Startup School, Product Hunt, and Stripe Atlas as well.
+Many of these communities and incubator programs provide early-stage businesses with the much–needed additional AWS credits you’re seeking, so consider these as resources that can assist you.

 9. Seek out AWS Partners and credit transfers they can provide you

 AWS has relationships with many partners, and these partners often have either promotional credits or discounted pricing to take advantage of.
 They’re also in the know about new offers, cloud usage optimization strategies, and much more.
 Your company may be privy to their discounts and ways to leverage their free credits as well if you take the time to also establish a relationship with an AWS partner.
 These AWS Partners can also make sure you’re aware of offers as they hear about them first.